 Protecting your holiday home

 If you are looking at insurance for your overseas home, you will have the option of choosing a company within the country you’re moving to or finding a UK provider.
 A major benefit of choosing a UK provider of Overseas Property Insurance is that the documents will be available in English.
-Fully understanding the cover you are obtaining for your property is vital, so this will make it that much easier and give you peace of mind that your holiday home is protected.
+Fully understanding the cover you are obtaining for your property is vital, so this will make it that much easier and help give you peace of mind that your holiday home is protected.